pablopunk/healthi-app/README.md

 ##### Simple app to check your Mac Battery health.

-_healthi_ shows a small icon in your topbar with the current battery health of your mac, which is the percentage of your battery capacity compared to the original one.
+_healthi_ shows a small icon in your topbar with the current battery health of your mac, which is the percentage of your battery capacity compared to the original one

 - **90% - 100%**: Battery is good
 - **80% - 90%**:  Battery is ok but it should be replaced soon